franticnerd/bigdata-bootcamp/content/docs/sessions/spark-application.md

 ### Overview

 To apply machine learning algorithms, we need to transform our data into `RDD[LabeledPoint]`.
-This feature construction is similar to what we did in [Hadoop Pig](/hadoop/hadoop-pig.html), but will be more concise since we are programming in Scala on Spark.
 We will need to consider an one-year prediction window.
 Specifically, we will only use data one year before HF diagnosis.
 The figure below depicts relationship between prediction window and target.

 We can also specify an observation window, inside which data will be used to construct feature vectors.